Table of Contents (click to expand)

 In a bargain with evolution, it appears that the cavefish bartered their eyes for other senses that give them a better chance of survival in the dark caves of Mexico.
 They gained extra taste buds that help them find food more quickly in the darkness of caves.
 Additionally, they have evolved a better mechano-sensory system, allowing them to perceive their environment by sensing vibrations.

 All in all, being blind proved to be a major advantage to the cave-dwelling species of Astyanax Mexicanus!

-- Website: The American Museum of Natural History
+- Why Do Cave Fish Lose Their Eyes?.
+The American Museum of Natural History

 - Jeffery, W. R. (2003, August 1).
 To See or Not to See: Evolution of Eye Degeneration in Mexican Blind Cavefish.
 Integrative and Comparative Biology.
 Oxford University Press (OUP).